 - the fila (rembo);

 The new school came to hip-hop culture with the beginning of the commercialization of dance.
 It absorbed all that is in the old school but became more technically complex.
 If earlier, when dancing hip-hop it was almost always freestyle, that is, improvisation, the New School is characterized by choreography.
 Although the audience still has the impression of an improvisational manner of performing, thanks to the relaxation and freedom of movement.

-An important stage in the formation of hip-hop as a dance genre – the emergence of international competitions, in the form of both battles and the stage art.
+An important stage in the formation of hip-hop as a dance genre - is the emergence of international competitions, in the form of both battles and stage art.
 Now dance teams not only compete in battles but also perform on great stages with many spectators.
-Such teams as Jabbawockeez, Quick Crew, Mos Wanted Crew, AOV become popular not only in the dance world.
+Such teams as Jabbawockeez, Quick Crew, Mos Wanted Crew, and AOV become popular not only in the dance world.

 Hip-hop is a unique culture with its own philosophy.
 And it was created by people who were not afraid to confront the world.
 Perhaps that's the main reason why this kind of choreography is so popular.
 Hip-hop dance is more than just a set of movements to music.
 It's a dance call full of boldness and passion.
 A dance with a story that's worth knowing.

 - Can't Stop Won't Stop: A History of the Hip-Hop Generation – Jeff Chang

 - Hip-Hop and Urban Dance – Tamsin Fitzgerald